Ameer2000Mzori/Personel-Portfolio-Website/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Personal Portfolio Website is crafted with HTML, SCSS, and TypeScript.
-While this website may not be my official portfolio, the information presented is genuine.
-It's just a regular new website.
-I employed linters to uncover and address code errors, ensuring the maintenance of clean code.
-Please check out the live demo.
+> Personal Portfolio is a website created with HTML, SCSS, and TypeScript, utilizing the GitHub API to retrieve my data and showcase it on the site.
+Linters are employed to address code errors and maintain code cleanliness.
+Feel free to explore the live demo.

 # Sample Of Website <a name="Sample-Of-Website"></a>